trisharaj1/Skin-Disease-Predictor/README.md

 Skin Disease Predictor (DeltaHacks)
 A hackathon project that predicts common skin conditions from images and serves results through a simple web app.
-I built the model/backend and integrated a teammate’s Next.js frontend so it runs as one project.

 What it does
 Upload an image → the model returns the predicted condition (e.g., wart, molluscum, etc.).